 What makes Hydrangea’s charm is so enticing is its enormous flower heads that vary in colors such as bright pink, violet, lavender, and pure white.
 Some like mophead and lace cap are interestingly able to change the color due to the level of soils’ acidity (Ph).

-If you are craving for pink flowers, use acidic soils having a Ph greater than 5.5.
+If you are craving for light pink flowers, use acidic soils having a Ph greater than 5.5.
 No matter the weather and soil condition are, the beautiful lady is genuinely effortless when it comes to the cultivation.

 Protea belonging to the family of Proteaceae has captured the botanists’ attention since the 17th century.
 The woody shrub originating from South Africa and Australia uniquely has some flower heads surrounded by immense splashy bracts, thick stems, and glossy foliage with dark green color.
 The interesting fact about the plants is they can produce 6 to 10 flower heads within one season.